6 Things That You Must Know to Study in Vancouver in 2022

 Things to do in Vancouver

 There is really something for everyone.
-Whether it is hitting the hiking trails, snowboarding at an Olympic mountain resort, shopping at one of the many malls or celebrity spotting in Downtown Vancouver.
+Whether it is hitting the hiking trails, snowboarding at an Olympic mountain resort, shopping at one of the many malls, or celebrity spots in Downtown Vancouver.

 You will make a lot of new friends when you study in Vancouver.
 Here are some of our favourite local places that you can visit together: